Zuckerman Spaeder helps entrepreneurs and organizations handle their most challenging tax issues.

 The IRS is the only federal agency with which virtually every individual and business interacts.
 Those dealings may result in controversies of various kinds, including audits, penalty disputes, promoter investigations, summons proceedings, employment tax disputes, and “innocent spouse” claims.
 In more serious cases, the IRS may initiate a criminal investigation, or a criminal investigation of another issue may expand to include potential criminal tax violations.

-Our tax litigation team, which includes a former Assistant Attorney General of the Tax Division of the Department of Justice, has tried cases to verdict in U.S. District Courts around the country, in the U.S. Tax Court, and in state courts.
+Our tax litigation team has tried cases to verdict in U.S. District Courts around the country, in the U.S. Tax Court, and in state courts.
 They have also briefed and argued cases in several U.S. Courts of Appeal.

 We represent clients in all types of civil tax examinations, including income tax examinations of corporations and individuals, partnership examinations, employment tax examinations, promoter and preparer penalty examinations, and preparer penalty examinations.